 The music and drama programs have been growing steadily since their new facilities were completed in January of 2007.
-Already they have brought home top honors in winter competitions
+Our band competes throughout the state bringing home numerous awards.
+Twice a year our Coyote Drama Production produces award winning performances for the local community.

-Academically, Madera High School has shown consistent growth over the past seven years in terms of their Academic Performance Index (API).
-In 2008, Madera topped the 700 plateau for the first time and reached its current high of 715 in 2010.
+Academically, Madera High School has shown consistent growth over the past eight years in terms of their Academic Performance Index (API).
+In 2008, Madera topped the 700 plateau for the first time and reached its current high of 743 in 2011.
 The implementation of the Language Star program in the 2009-10 school year, which focuses instruction for English language learners, in addition to our collaboration model for special education students, will hopefully continue Madera High's API growth.
+An Intervention period was included into the daily schedule for the 2010-11 school year which aims to give assistance to struggling students.